 Bhagavatam | भागवतम्

-Also called Bhagavata Purana, Shrimad Bhagavata Mahapurana, Shrimad Bhagavatam or Bhagavat.
+This profound scripture is also known by various names including Bhagavata Purana, Shrimad Bhagavata Mahapurana, Shrimad Bhagavatam, or simply Bhagavat.

 LEARN MORE